popipo74/AWSwebserverTest/README.md

 You can customize the HTML content by editing the `index.html` file in the `/var/www/html/` directory.

-After running the script, your static web server will be accessible at [http://localhost](http://localhost).
+After running the script, your static web server will be accessible at AWS public address.

 Feel free to explore and modify the script to suit your needs.